Ask for a table by the sweeping window – there's no shortage of those.

 The area is a magnet for architects and graphic designers: opt for clean, structural lines or bold prints and dark denim.

 Breakfast is served 7am to 11.30am on weekdays and from 7.30 on weekends.
 Brunch is available on weekends between noon and 3pm.
-Club Zetter is open daily between noon and 10.30pm.
+The Zetter restaurant is open daily between noon and 10.30pm.

 Snacks are available 24 hours and you can order the restaurant menu between noon at 10.30pm.